zsteinkamp/steinkamp.us/pages/posts/2024-05-31_sock-strategy-success.md

 Last year I embarked on a journey.
 A journey of research.
 A journey of hope.

-Last year, after weeks of deliberation, I had finally reached the optimal point in crafting the ideal strategy for managing one's socks.
+Last year, after weeks of deliberation, I had finally reached the optimal point in crafting the ideal strategy for managing my socks.

 ## Nerd Alert